313 W. 8th Street,

 14 people favorited this theater

 The Bard’s Eighth Street Theatre is located on the north side of W. 8th Street between S. Broadway and S. Hill Street, opposite the huge May Company department store.
-Architect Lewis A. Smith remodeled a restaurant into this last theatre added to showman Lou Bard’s theatre chain.
+It was built for the L. Lou Bard chain Far West Theatres Inc. Architect Lewis A. Smith remodeled a restaurant into this last theatre added to showman Lou Bard’s theatre chain.
 The interior featured vaguely Chinese decor and had 600 seats.

 The opening feature on April 2, 1927 was the premiere showing of Universal’s farce comedy “Oh Baby”, starring Madge Kennedy and with Creighton Hale in the leading male role.
-It was ewuipped with a Wurlitzer organ, which was opened by organist Peggy Bower.
+It was equipped with a Wurlitzer organ, which was opened by organist Peggy Bower.

 In 1932 the theatre was renamed Olympic Theatre to commemorate Los Angeles hosting the Olympic Games that year.
 The theatre was remodeled in 1942 by architect Charles O. Matcham.